bdsp-core/bdsp-core.github.io/_pages/brandon.md

 M. Brandon Westover, MD, PhD is the Emily Fisher Landau Professor of Neurology at Harvard Medical School.
 He earned his PhD in Physics working in the field of information theory.
 He is a board-certified Neurologist and Clinical Neurophysiologist practicing at Beth Israel Deaconess Medical Center, where he directs the Critical Care EEG Monitoring Service.
 His research group, the Clinical Data Animation Center, develops machine learning approaches to improve medical care for patients with neurological problems including anoxic brain injury, seizures, cerebral ischemia, delirium, and sleep disorders.
 He is a co-producer of EEGTalk, author of Pocket Neurology and Atlas of Intensive Care Quantitative EEG, and co-founder of Beacon Biosignals.

 ### Research funding
 _CDAC research is funded by the following grants_:
+**RF1NS120947** Establishing a Brain Health Index from the Sleep Electroencephalogram
+**R01AG073410** Comparative Safety of Seizure Prophylaxis within the Medicare Program.
+**R01HL161253** Data-Driven Sleep Biomarkers of Brain Health, Heart Health, and Mortality ("CAISR").
+**R01NS126282** Prospective Validation of Neurophysiologic Outcome Prediction in Acute Brain Injury ("ABIEE").
+**R01AG073598** Low Neurophysiologic Resistance to Anesthetics as a Marker of Preclinical/Prodromal Alzheimer's Disease and Neurovascular Pathology, Delirium risk and Inattention.
+**R01NS131347** Comparative effectiveness of EEG-guided anti-seizure treatment in acute brain injury ("PKPD")
+**R01NS130119** Late-onset unexplained epilepsy as a risk factor for dementia ("ELUCID")
+**AWS** HEI grant

+_Past CDAC funding_:
 **R01NS102190** Investigation of Sleep in the Intensive Care Unit (ICU-SLEEP).
 **R01NS102574** Multimodal network connectivity architecture (MOCA) of the brain and its role in the recovery of consciousness in comatose cardiac arrest patients.
 **R01NS107291** Big Data and Deep Learning for the Interictal-Ictal-Injury Continuum.
 **RF1AG064312** Integrated motor activity biomarker for the risk of Alzheimer’s dementia (ADVANCE).
-**RF1NS120947** Establishing a Brain Health Index from the Sleep Electroencephalogram
-**R01AG073410** Comparative Safety of Seizure Prophylaxis within the Medicare Program.
-**R01HL161253** Data-Driven Sleep Biomarkers of Brain Health, Heart Health, and Mortality.
-**R01NS126282** Prospective Validation of Neurophysiologic Outcome Prediction in Acute Brain Injury (ABIEE).
-**R01AG073598** Low Neurophysiologic Resistance to Anesthetics as a Marker of Preclinical/Prodromal Alzheimer's Disease and Neurovascular Pathology, Delirium risk and Inattention.
 **NSF 2014431** Collaborative Research: DeepSense: Interpretable Deep Learning for Zero-effort Phenotype Sensing and Its Application to Sleep Medicine.

 _Short version_:
-Dr. Westover's laboratory is supported by grants from the NIH (R01NS102190, R01NS102574, R01NS107291, RF1AG064312, RF1NS120947, R01AG073410, R01HL161253, R01NS126282, R01AG073598) and NSF (2014431).
+Dr. Westover's laboratory is supported by grants from the NIH (R01AG073410, R01HL161253, R01NS126282, R01AG073598, R01NS131347, R01NS130119, and AWS.
 [Back to Top](#  )

 ### Disclosures